nemanjamijonic/taxi-app/README.md

-# TaxiApp
+# taxi-app

-TaxiApp is a microservices-based taxi application built using Microsoft Service Fabric.
+taxi-app is a microservices-based taxi application built using Microsoft Service Fabric.
 This project includes multiple services that communicate with each other using Microsoft.ServiceFabric.Services.Remoting.
 The application is developed in .NET Core and uses EntityFramework for database management.

 ## Contents